tytydraco/yessleep/out/The_last_voyage_of_The_Horven.md

 The captain shook his head, “Nothing to be done.
 Get the raft inflated, now.
 It's coming.”

 I grabbed the life raft and pulled the cord, the raft self-inflated in a sudden whoosh of air.

+"There's a ship on the way.
+The Weston, they said they were still a ways out but they are coming."
+I told him.

+"Good.
+Let's get the raft in the water.
+That thing will be here any second."

 “Wait.”
 I said, “Can't it just follow us into the water?”